Academic Policies & Information

 Probation for Graduate Students

 A registered graduate student whose cumulative GPA in graduate courses falls below 3.00 is placed on probation.
 Graduate students have nine (9) additional credits in which to raise their cumulative GPA above a 3.00 before facing dismissal.
 While on probation, a student who takes an “Incomplete” in any course may not register for the following semester.
+Coursework which is not included in the grade point average does not count as part of the nine additional credits (courses numbered below 600, withdrawals, or pass/fail graded courses).
 Graduate students on probation are advised to meet with their advisor for information about academic support services and are also encouraged to utilize campus resources for improving their academic performance.

 Dismissal for Traditional Undergraduate Students